Find out more about conveyancing in Isle of Wight

 - We always use plain English with no jargon, so each part of the conveyancing process is easily understood.

 - The hundreds of positive reviews on Trustpilot for Homeward Legal show our high levels of customer satisfaction.

 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in the Isle of Wight cost?

 There is no set price for conveyancing on the Isle of Wight because each transaction is unique.
 The final bill for conveyancing depends on such factors as the property's value and whether it is leasehold or freehold.
-For example, when buying, your Isle of Wight conveyancing costs will include searches, Land Registry fees, solicitors' fees, bank transfer fees, Stamp Duty Land Tax* and more.
-There is more information in our guide to average conveyancing fees in 2020.
+For example, when buying, your Isle of Wight conveyancing costs will include searches, Land Registry fees, solicitors' fees, bank transfer fees, Stamp Duty Land Tax*** and more.
+There is more information in our guide to average conveyancing fees.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.